Graphite Stocks

 Graphite is the single largest material by weight in a lithium-ion battery.
 Every EV battery contains a graphite anode — the negative electrode that stores and releases lithium ions — and there is currently no commercially viable substitute at scale.
 A typical EV battery contains roughly 50–100 kg of graphite, more than any other mineral input including lithium, cobalt, or nickel.
 As EV production scales globally, demand for battery-grade graphite is projected to grow three to fourfold by the mid-2030s.
 Unlike cobalt, where chemistry substitution is actively reducing demand, graphite's role in the anode is structurally secure for the foreseeable future.

 A graphite miner extracts ore from the ground and processes it into flake graphite concentrate — a bulk commodity product.
 A graphite anode material producer takes that concentrate and transforms it into a battery-ready product through particle shaping, purification to 99.95%+ carbon content, and surface coating.
-The economics are completely different.
-Graphite concentrate sells for roughly US$400–900 per tonne depending on flake size and quality.
-Battery-grade anode material sells for US$3,000–6,000 per tonne.
+The economics are completely different: graphite concentrate sells for roughly US$400–900 per tonne depending on flake size and quality, while battery-grade anode material sells for US$3,000–6,000 per tonne.
 The processing steps between the two represent most of the margin in the graphite value chain — and almost all of that processing currently happens in China.
 Companies that can integrate mining and anode processing outside China are targeting the high-margin end of the chain, but face correspondingly higher capital requirements and technical execution risk.

 China controls approximately 80% of natural graphite mine production, over 90% of graphite processing, and more than 95% of synthetic graphite anode manufacturing.
-That dominance extends through every stage of the value chain.
-A company that mines graphite in Africa or Australia still typically has to send material to China for processing into battery-grade anode material, because almost no commercial-scale processing capacity exists elsewhere.
+That dominance extends through every stage of the value chain — a company that mines graphite in Africa or Australia still typically has to send material to China for processing into battery-grade anode material, because almost no commercial-scale processing capacity exists elsewhere.
 This creates a supply chain vulnerability that governments in the US, Europe, and Australia have identified as a strategic risk.
-China demonstrated its willingness to use this leverage when it imposed graphite export controls in late 2023.
-That geopolitical context is the primary reason Western governments are funding domestic graphite projects so heavily.
+China demonstrated its willingness to use this leverage when it imposed graphite export controls in late 2023, and that geopolitical context is the primary reason Western governments are funding domestic graphite projects so heavily.

 Loading latest posts…